JiBrok/jibrok.github.io/_docs/time-in-status/user-help-info.md

 * **"field name" in isPaused()** - Search issues by paused timer.
 * **"field name" in isCompleted()** - Search issues by completed timer.
 * **"field name" in isFailed()** - Search issues by failed timer.
+* **"field name" in isFailedRealTime()** - Search issues by failed timer.
+  * It takes into account not only the state of the timer after stopping(FAILED/COMPLETED), but also active timers that have run out of time but state is RUNNING.

 * **Examples:**
     * "First response" in isFailed()